KDE/kde-builder/doc/introduction/features-overview.md

   of a project.
 You can also ensure that a specific [revision](#conf-revision) is checked out of a project.

-- KDE Builder can [checkout only portions of a project](#partial-builds), for those situations where you only need one program from a large project.

 - Can [delete the build directory](#deleting-build-dir) of a project after its installation to save space at the expense of future compilation time.